gramineproject/graphene/Documentation/manpages/gsc.rst

 .. option:: ARGUMENTS

    Arguments to be supplied to the executable launching inside the Docker container and Graphene.
-Such arguments may only be provided when :option :`--insecure-args <gsc-build --insecure-args>` was specified during :command:`gsc build`.
+Such arguments may only be provided when :option:`--insecure-args <gsc-build --insecure-args>` was specified during :command:`gsc build`.